-Professor of Law B.S., University of Florida J.D., University of Georgia Ph.D., University of Cambridge Professor Hickey has practiced law with two Washington D.C. law firms for over a dozen years in the areas of international law, law of the sea, energy and natural resources law, and administrative law before federal appellate courts and federal agencies including the Federal Energy Regulatory Commission.
+Associate Professor of Law B.S., University of Florida J.D., University of Georgia Ph.D., University of Cambridge

+Professor Hickey practiced law with two Washington D.C. law firms for over ten years in the areas of international law, energy and natural resources law, and administrative law before federal appellate courts and federal agencies including the Federal Energy Regulatory Commission.
 He has also been involved in antitrust litigation in the federal courts involving electric utilities.
 From 1973 to 1977, he attended the University of Cambridge (Jesus College) where he received a Ph.D. in public international law.
-His doctoral dissertation concerned customary international law and marine pollution of the high seas.
+His dissertation concerned customary international law and marine pollution of the high seas.
 While at Cambridge, he taught a general course in international law.
-Professor Hickey served as a Visiting Fellow at the Research Centre for International Law at the University of Cambridge during the summers of 1985 and 1987.
-Professor Hickey has published regularly in the fields of international law and energy and natural resources law.
-He is co-author of the book Energy Law & Policy (1989), which has been adopted for use by over a dozen law schools.
-His article, "Mississippi Power & Light Company: A Departure Point for Extension of the "Bright Line" Between Federal and State Regulatory Jurisdiction over Public Utilities", was reprinted in an anthology of the best law review articles on public utilities law in 1989 and his recent law review article on diplomatic immunity was cited by the U.S. State Department in a report to Congress.
-In 1990 Professor Hickey participated in the founding conference of IIAREP in L'Vov, Ukraine.
-IIAREP is a regional environmental organization comprised of representatives from the USSR and Eastern Europe.
-Professor Hickey was elected a member of the governing Council.
-Presently, Professor Hickey is Co-Director of an interdisciplinary conference on United States and Soviet perspectives on federation to be held at the law school in 1992.
+Professor Hickey has published regularly in the fields of international law and natural resources.
+He is co-author of the book Energy Law & Policy (1989).
+His recent article "Mississippi Power & Light Company: A Departure Point for Extension of the "Bright Line" Between Federal and State Regulartory Jurisdiction over Public Utilities" was reprinted in an anthology of the best law review articles on public utilities law in 1989.
+He served as a Visiting Fellow at the Research Centre for International Law at the University of Cambridge during the summers of 1985 and 1987.